Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Clearing the RL Obstacles with LaSRO

 We start with surrogate reward learning.
 Based on the insights from Sec. \ref{sec:limit}, we avoid both policy gradient estimation and reward-weighted regression.
 Instead, we propose to learn a \textit{differentiable} surrogate reward that efficiently provides accurate reward gradient guidance for two-step image generation (guidance \textit{also} provided for the second deterministic step).
 Direct reward gradient enabled by surrogate reward learning significantly improves exploration as noise injection is no longer the only way to explore when fine-tuning DMs.
 Similar techniques (i.e., differentiable physics) were proposed in RL for robotics \cite{hu2019difftaichi,huang2021plasticinelab,gillen2022leveraging}.

-To learn a surrogate reward that provides gradients generalizable over unseen prompts or images, we leverage large pre-trained multimodal models.
+We leverage large pre-trained multimodal models to learn a surrogate reward that provides gradients generalizable over unseen prompts or images.
 We evaluate different multimodal backbones including CLIP \cite{radford2021learning} (used as rewards in \cite{li2024reward}), BLIP \cite{li2022blip} (used as rewards in \cite{xu2024imagereward}), and the UNet encoder of SDXL \cite{podell2023sdxl} (used as discriminators in \cite{lin2024sdxl}).
 We use the most effective one - the encoders of pre-trained latent DMs as the backbone.
 We add a simple CNN-based prediction head on top of this backbone, together denoted as $\mathcal{R}_{\psi}$.
-We train it with the loss in Eq. \ref{eq:pretrain} for a target reward signal $r$ (potentially non-differentiable).
+We train it with a loss based on the Bradley–Terry model \cite{bradley1952rank} in Eq. \ref{eq:pretrain} w.r.t. the target reward signal $r$ (potentially non-differentiable).

 Namely, the surrogate reward $\mathcal{R}_{\psi}$ produces $\mathcal{R}_{\psi}(\mathbf{z}, \mathbf{c}) \in \mathbb{R}$ given prompt $\mathbf{c}$ and a latent code $\mathbf{z}$; the winning and losing pair $(\mathbf{z}^{w}, \mathbf{z}^{l})$ are selected from the samples (more on this shortly) according to the target reward $r$; $\mathcal{L}_{\text{surr}}$ is a binary cross entropy loss that trains $\mathcal{R}_{\psi}$ to predict a higher score for the winning sample $\mathbf{z}^{w}$, thus transforming the knowledge from $r$ to $\mathcal{R}_{\psi}$.
 Additional benefits of this latent-space reward are the \textit{improved computation \& memory efficiency} (no need to back-prop through VAEs) and the potential to \textit{capture image details better} ($\mathcal{R}_{\psi}$ operates in the learned downsampled latent space; others \cite{xu2024imagereward,kirstain2023pick,wu2023human} operates in the ``brute-force'' downsampled image space).